Last Updated: 2023-07-07

 Mainly adults are affected.
-Patients tend to infect themselves with a tinea pedum or nail mycosis.
+Patients like to infect themselves from tinea pedum or nail mycosis.

 - Trichophyton rubrum (large majority)